melt7777/admintools/1and1/commands.md

 4. You can also learn about the other recovery tools provided to our root-server customers found here: http://help.1and1.com/servers-c37684/dedicated-server-linux-c37687/rescue-and-recovery-c37690

-## 1&1 Dedicated Root Server Backup Options:
+## 1&1 Dedicated Root Servers: Backup Options:

 Here are the backup options for your server along with brief explanation: